 The Center for Advanced Radiation Sources (CARS) is managed by the University of Chicago.
 CARS represents five institutional members and four scientific groupings, each devoted to a particular research area.

 CEMSE is a Research and Development Center that resides within the Physical Sciences Division (PSD) of the University of Chicago.
-CEMSE continues the University of Chicago’s long-standing commitment to improving precollege education and aims to support high quality mathematics and science instruction and learning for all students.
+We're committed to solving STEM Education's most enduring problems through research, practicial tools, and direct work with schools.

 The mission of the Chicago Tri-Institutional Center for Chemical Methods and Library Development (CTCMLD) is to address the fundamental challenges of modern high-throughput organic synthesis and to provide major advances that will significantly facilitate the development of small-molecule libraries for broad biological screening.